syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

             <br/>
         </td>
         <td>
-            This method is used to select an item in the DropDownList by using the given value.
+            This method is used to select an item in the Dropdown List by using the given value.
             <br/>
         </td>
     </tr>
 </table>

-The following methods, used to retrieve the items from the DropDownList.
+The following methods, used to retrieve the items from the Dropdown List.

 <table>
     <tr>